Chapter 2 Cybersecurity and Reliable Websites

 Smishing

-“Smishing” was created using SMS and phishing.
+“Smishing” was created using Short Messaging Service (SMS) and phishing.
+SMS relates to text messaging.
 Smishing are scams that occur using SMS (text) messages.
 For instance, you may get a text message indicating a delivery could not be made.
 You are asked to click the link to take the required action.

 To prevent smishing attacks, question the text.
 Is the text legitimate?
 For instance, if the text relates to a delivery, are you expecting a delivery?
 If so, go directly to the delivery service or company website and check the delivery status.